AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 👉 exchange and learning within teams

-• personnel development
+• human resources development

 • marketing